Wayne Pacelle: No Kill

 Nathan Winograd, a leader of the no-kill movement seeking to end most euthanasia in animal shelters, has been a critic of Pacelle, saying, "We have learned what we can expect under Mr. Pacelle's tenure.
 Platitudes, cliches, rhetoric, pretty words.
 But we cannot expect solutions."

 Personal life

-Wayne Pacelle is married to TV journalist Lisa Fletcher.
+Pacelle was formerly married to the American singer Kirsten Rosenberg.
+Since 2013, he has been married to TV journalist Lisa Fletcher.
+Pacelle has a dog, named Lily.

 Recognition

 Pacelle has been the subject of profiles by the New York Times Magazine (2008), the Los Angeles Times (2008), The New York Times (2007), The Wall Street Journal (2006), The Washington Post (2004), Newsweek (2007), and other major publications.
 In 2014, he was named one of the Non-Profit Times' "Power and Influence Top 50."
 The citation read, "He has played a role in the passage of more than two-dozen federal statutes and 26 successful statewide ballot initiatives, which is why he is a punching bag for puppy mills and pseudo-PR firms that profit from animal cruelty."

 For his management of HSUS's response to Hurricane Katrina, The NonProfit Times named Pacelle "Executive of the Year" (2005).
 In 2008, Pacelle also received a Special Achievement Award for Humanitarian Service from the National Italian American Foundation.
 The same year, Supermarket News named Pacelle one of its "Power 50", citing his leadership on farm animal welfare issues.

 In 2018, Pacelle was noted in the book Rescuing Ladybugs by author and animal advocate Jennifer Skiff as having "arguably orchestrated more positive legal change for animals than any human being in modern times, during the period he was head of the Humane Society of the United States (HSUS) from 2004 to 2018."